bec-archer/SR80-Manuals/user-manual.md

 5. Optionally add a note with extra details
 6. Tap **Confirm**

 The item moves to Closed.
-A timestamp and your selected outcome are logged for the audit trail.
+A timestamp and your selected outcome are logged for the audit trail and appear in the item's **Repair History** timeline — so anyone reviewing the closed job later can see when the customer was contacted and what the outcome was.

 **Important:** "Customer Contacted" requires an internet connection.
 If the app is offline, you'll see an error — try again once you're back online.